-Spring is one of the best times of the year for yard sales, garage sales, church sales, 2nd-hand sales, etc. And probably not surprisingly, it’s also prime time for selling stuff on Craigslist (at least where we live).
+Spring is one of the best times of the year for yard sales, garage sales, church sales, secondhand sales, etc. It’s also prime-time for selling stuff on Craigslist (at least where we live).

 Because of this (and because I’ve already written LOTS of posts about Craigslist) I’ve recently gotten lots of questions about buying and selling on Craigslist.
 I usually direct those questions straight to my Craigslist 101 series here on my blog.
 However, I was getting lots of questions about pricing — especially from people looking to sell items via their local Craigslist.

-So there’s no way I can sit here and tell you that a dresser should be sold for ______.
-Or that kids’ clothing should be sold for______.
-That’s just not realistic.
+So there’s no way I can sit here and tell you a dresser should be sold for $100, or kid’s clothing should be sold for $2 per item — that’s just not realistic.

-However, after being on both the buying and selling ends of hundreds of Craigslist transactions, I can confidently offer a few tips that will hopefully help you to set appropriate and realistic prices for your cast-offs.
-And if you’re usually only on the buying end of the transaction, I think these tips might also help you to find those bargains and stop over-paying for items you could find cheaper.
+However, after being on both the buying and selling sides of hundreds of Craigslist transactions over the past 10 years, I can confidently offer a few tips that will hopefully help you to set appropriate and realistic prices for your cast-offs.

-If you have no idea where to start when pricing your items, simply take 10 minutes (or less) and quickly search for that item on Craigslist, Ebay, and Amazon.com.
-Take note of what other people are asking for this item in used condition and what Amazon is selling it for new.
-Also, look over the used items for sale — is your item in better or worse “used condition” than the other similar items being sold.
-You can use this information to get a more generalized ballpark range for what you might be able to charge for your item.
+If you have no idea where to start when pricing your items, simply take a few minutes to search for that item on Craigslist, Ebay, and Amazon.com.
+Take note of what other people are asking for the same (or similar) item in used condition AND what Amazon is selling it for new.

-Similarly, if you’re looking to buy an item off Craigslist (specifically a bigger ticket item) search other area Craigslist ads, Ebay listings, and Amazon.com to see what others are asking for similar items — and what it’s going for used.
-I know I have personally been shocked when I find that I can get an item brand new (with a return policy) on Amazon.com for just a few dollars more than some people are asking for the same items used!
+NOTE FOR BUYERS: if you’re looking to buy an item off Craigslist (specifically a bigger ticket item) search other area Craigslist ads, Ebay listings, and Amazon.com to see what others are asking for similar items — and what you can buy it for brand new.
+I know I have been shocked when I find that I can get an item brand new (with free shipping and returns on Amazon.com) for just a few dollars more than some people are asking for the same items used!

-And even if your item has a tiny dent, rip, stain, etc. you need to state that, and lower the price accordingly.
-A potential buyer will definitely notice those little things when they come to look at the item, and then might feel like you’re trying to hide something.
+Even if your item has a tiny dent, rip, stain, etc. you should state that, and lower the price accordingly.
+A potential buyer will most likely notice those little things when they come to look at the item, and then might feel like you’re trying to hide something.
 By listing any imperfections right up front, you’ll most likely save yourself (and the buyer) a bunch of time.

 The bottom line is, if your item is used, you need to set your price accordingly.
 I don’t care how much you might have paid for the item or how great of condition it’s still in — it’s still used!

-If you’re willing to take a little extra time to take proper pictures of your items in good lighting and provide lots of information about the item (size, weight, dimensions, purchase location, etc) you will most definitely be able to ask a bit more for your items.
+If you’re willing to take a little extra time to get several quality pictures of your items in good lighting and provide lots of information about the item (size, weight, dimensions, purchase location, etc.) you will most definitely be able to set a higher price for your items.

 If you’re interested in how detailed I get with my listing descriptions, read this post.

-At least one GOOD picture of your actual item (not a photo from Amazon or another website) is an absolute MUST in my book.
-In fact, I don’t even look at listings that don’t have a picture — because it just means I need to waste more time emailing the seller and asking for a picture.
+In my opinion, you need at least one GOOD picture of your actual item (not a photo from Amazon or another website).
+In fact, I don’t even look at listings that don’t have a picture because it just means I need to waste more time emailing the seller to ask for a picture.